Mikaelemmmm/go-zero-looklook/README.md

 The project directory structure is as follows：

--  admin：Background code (integrated with gin Vue admin, acting as a large background gateway) uses grpc to interact with RPC business under app.
-There is an example of code interaction between background gin Vue admin and go zero.
-If you don't want the background, you can directly delete the whole folder of admin and execute go mod tidy once
-- admin/web : Background web side code, gin-Vue-admin(https://github.com/flipped-aurora/gin-vue-admin)

 - app：All business codes include API, RPC and MQ (message queue, delay queue, scheduled task)
 - common：General components ( error、middleware、interceptor、tool、ctxdata ...)